 Also, they have expectations from their home country, and when they are not met, they become disappointed.
-Unfortunately, not everyone is willing to be flexible or take on the challenge to learn a new language in a foreign country.
+Unfortunately, not everyone is willing to be flexible or take on the challenge of learning a new language in a foreign country.

 PERSONAL FACT: I would 100% be enrolled in a Thai-speaking class a few months before I retire there.

-I really hope this article has helped you weigh some options and gives you a better idea on your retirement plan.
+I really hope this article has helped you weigh some options and gives you a better idea of your retirement plan.